 Chat long enough to get a good feel for who they are (the best you can online) and ask any other deal breaker questions that are important.
 Make sure that you aren’t interviewing them or that it doesn’t come across like that.
 It’s still ok to be forward, but don’t suck all of the fun out of it.
 If everything checks out and you’re interested in them, set up a date.
 There’s no reason to start falling for an internet persona and a few profile pictures.

 Additionally, you can also look into using video chat software like Zoom or Skype to get to know them better.
-Some online dating sites like eHarmony even offer their own video dating software!
+Some online dating sites even offer their own video dating software!

 This will protect you in one other way as well.
 It will prevent you from getting hooked on someone who ends up being a flake.
 If you talk to someone online for weeks and then they never actually want to meet up in person, what’s the point?
 You’ll end up with a sore heart and back at square one.